 A home equity loan is a type of loan with many potential uses.
 One use that’s not commonly mentioned is that you can refinance an existing home equity loan, or home equity line of credit (HELOC), or first mortgage with a new home equity loan.

 When home equity loan rates are comparable to mortgage rates, or when home equity loan rates have decreased since you closed your current home equity loan or HELOC, it might make sense for you to consider refinancing using your existing equity.

-Benefits of a refinance with a home equity loan
+Refinancing a mortgage with a home equity loan

 - Plan to sell your home soon.
 If you plan to sell in the next few years and can afford the monthly payment, you might consider refinancing with a home equity loan to set a different term length.

 When not to refinance with a home equity loan

-Don’t forget to look at all your options.
+Remember to look at all your options.
 While home equity loans offer potential tax benefits and cost advantages, compare those advantages and home equity loan rates against traditional refinance or cash out refinance rates.
 Other potential risks you should consider when refinancing with a home equity loan include: